Beautiful Types of Pink Flowers with Names, Pictures, and Growing Tips

 Dicentra is a genus with eight species of bleeding heart plants.
 The most commonly grown in gardens is the Dicentra spectabilis which features bluish-green foliage.
 Dangling from each stem is a row of heart-shaped magenta flower blossoms that feature a single, white-colored pendant that hangs from the blossom’s center.
 These unusually shaped flowers grow beautifully in shady borders and containers and thrive in hardiness zones 2 through 9.

-Bougainvillea is a genus of showy vines that are easily recognizable by their bright pink or magenta-colored bracts – not for their true flowers which are much smaller.
+Bougainvillea is a genus of showy vines that are easily recognizable by their bright pink or magenta-colored bracts – not for their actual flowers, which are much smaller.
 Native to South America, these vines can only be incorporated into permanent landscaping along a fenceline or hedgerow in warmer zones 9 and 10.
 However, bougainvillea is quite versatile, and its vibrant, trailing vines make a striking addition to summertime hanging baskets and planters.

 12. Broom (Genista)

 Genista is a genus of bushy, flowering, shrub-like plants that are native to the open areas, pastures, meadows, and moorlands of Western Asia and Europe.
-Genista is commonly referred to as broom plant and most of its species feature bright-yellow blossoms that, when landed upon by an insect, pop open dusting the bug with pollen.
+Genista is commonly referred to as a broom plant, and most of its species feature bright-yellow blossoms that, when landed upon by an insect, pop open, dusting the bug with pollen.
 Although most genista blossoms in yellow, there are several species and hybrids that feature pink blossoms.
 These make a great addition to a garden to deter deer and in cutting gardens for use as dried decorative flowers.